AntczakEI/stellarliftapp/_posts/2026-03-21-can-you-drink-too-much-water-hyponatremia.md

 ## Sources and further reading

-The recommendations and explanations in this guide were checked against international consensus guidance and sports-medicine reviews on exercise-associated hyponatremia and fluid replacement.
+The recommendations and explanations in this guide are informed by international consensus guidance and sports-medicine reviews on exercise-associated hyponatremia and fluid replacement.

 * Hew-Butler T et al. **Statement of the Third International Exercise-Associated Hyponatremia Consensus Development Conference.** Clinical Journal of Sport Medicine.
 2015;25(4):303–320.
 PMID: 26102445.
   https://pubmed.ncbi.nlm.nih.gov/26102445/